 In this cycle, up to two awards will be made.
 Each year the Board of Directors will determine whether any new additional awards will be funded.
 The AAO will commit to funding each two year cycle of awards, but retains the right to not fund future awards at its discretion.

 Eligibility requirements: Eligible applicants must be optometrists at schools and colleges of optometry in the United States (or optometrists in other academic settings, such as Departments of Ophthalmology).
 The applicant must hold a full time academic appointment at the level of assistant or associate professor at their institution.
+The applicant must also be a Fellow of the American Academy of Optometry.

 Applicants with a prior NIH R01, R21, R34, or U10 award, NSF grant, or VA Career Development Award are ineligible.
 Previous and current NIH K grantees are eligible and K awards may be held concurrently with this program.
 However, there should be minimal overlap in the two projects.
 No co-PIs are allowed.
 Note: the goal is not to fund senior scientists’ laboratories by funding their junior colleagues through this mechanism.